cooperdk/XXX-Folder-Flattener/README.md

 `flatten -v -d /folder/xxxclips`

-(will simulate traversal of /folder/xxxclips and print verbose output.
+(will traverse /folder/xxxclips, doing its work and print verbose output (add -s to simulate).

 Any files within subdirectories of /folder/xxxclips will be moved to that subdirectory.